Artist: Miguel Rodriguez Sánchez, Photo credit: https://www.deviantart.com/manurs

 Book one the Oaql Seed is complete!

-Let me tell you why this is called the Treeboat series: because I’m already 92 pages into book two, and then there is Ica's Tale; a voicey first-person departure from the omniscient narration of the core trilogy that takes a reverse dive into this far-future fantasy series.
+Let me tell you why this is called the Treeboat Series: because I’m already 92 pages into Book Two (pending title), and then there are Ica's Tale and Biyan the Rainbringer, that are tales from within this world, but not part of the main trilogy itself.

 A picture we took at Coral Harbor Beach in Nassau, Bahamas.
-The ocean features in this book a ton.
+(The ocean is featured a lot in this book)

 Synopsis of the Oaql Seed